AustralianCancerDataNetwork/auscatverse/components/orthanc.md

 AusCAT's Orthanc image is available at: `auscat/orthanc`

-The base image used is `osimis/orthanc` which provides all functionality preinstalled.
+The base image used is `osimis/orthanc` which provides all Orthanc functionality preinstalled.
 The only addition made in the AusCAT image is to provide a default `orthanc.json` for use in the simulation environment.
 The base image is available at: <https://hub.docker.com/r/osimis/orthanc>

-- Upgrading (Explain how to upgrade the Docker image on Portainer, including best practices for managing image tags and version control)

 The AusCAT Docker image Dockerfile is available at:
 <https://github.com/AustralianCancerDataNetwork/auscat_imaging/tree/main/orthanc>